- Context menu

 To transfer data between .NET and Chromium processes, DotNetBrowser uses its own IPC implementation based on sockets and shared memory.
 Communication between the Chromium processes is performed using Chromium IPC implementation.

-IEngine instance manages the lifecycle of the Chromium Main process and provides access to the core Chromium functionality such as zoom, proxy, cache, cookies, plugins, downloads, etc.
+IEngine instance manages the lifecycle of the Chromium Main process and provides access to the core Chromium functionality such as zoom, proxy, cache, cookies, plugins, downloads, etc. associated with the default

 All the operations with the engine are performed through the